Can't find your answer? Contact our team →

 A Pte Ltd offers limited liability - shareholders are not personally liable for company debts.
 A sole proprietorship is simpler but offers no liability protection.
 An LLP offers some protection for partners not involved in a negligent act, but is less common for general business.
 For most founders, a Pte Ltd is the right choice.
 Full comparison →

 The ACRA government fee is S$315.
-Karman's incorporation service starts from S$699 (including the government fee).
-For foreign founders needing a nominee director, the all-in first year cost is typically S$3,500–S$5,000 including secretary and registered address.
-Full cost breakdown →
+Karman's incorporation service includes all government fees, the company constitution, and post-incorporation documents.
+For foreign founders needing a nominee director, we offer all-in packages.
+Get a personalised quote →

 A corporate secretary ensures the company complies with the Companies Act - filing the Annual Return, maintaining statutory registers, facilitating AGMs, and lodging director or shareholder changes with ACRA.
 Every Singapore company must appoint one within 6 months of incorporation.
 Full guide →